binary-alkemi/TeachopenCADD_Excercises/README.md

 	jupyter kernelspec list

-## if Python is absent / environment kernel, add it using this command
+## if Python is or environment kernel is absent, add it using this command
 	python -m ipykernel install --user --name teachopencadd --display-name "Python (teachopencadd)"

 ## check kernel of environment